oehf/ipf/platform-camel/ihe/ws/src/site/markdown/secureTransport.md

  ```

-If [sslContextParameters][SslContextParameters] are not provided, [CXF](http://cxf.apache.org)'s HTTP client must be configured accordingly.
+If [sslContextParameters][SslContextParameters] are not provided, [CXF](http://cxf.apache.org)'s HTTP client can be configured accordingly.
 This is done within the String context as detailed in the
 [CXF documentation](http://cxf.apache.org/docs/client-http-transport-including-ssl-support.html).